Bankheadracing/Fetchtakehomeproject/README.md

 Before running the script, ensure you have the following Python packages installed:

-- `requests` – for making HTTP requests.
+- requests – for making HTTP requests.
-- `pyyaml` – for reading the YAML configuration file.
+- pyyaml – for reading the YAML configuration file.

+Fields in test2.yaml:

+Name: A human-readable name for the endpoint.

+URL: The full URL of the endpoint to monitor.

+Method: The HTTP method (GET, POST, etc, etc)

+Content_type: This is set to application/json

+Body: The body to send in a POST request, formatted as a JSON string.
+Set to null for GET requests.

+Headers: Any custom headers needed for the request.
+Set to null if no headers are required.

+**** There is no Authorazation needed to be stored in this yaml as this is only test environment*****

+Usage:

+Save your endpoints configuration in a test2.yaml file.

+Run the monitoring script by passing the path to the YAML configuration file as an argument.